phx/lilendian/README.md

 If the address is only in the 64-bit range, you will only receive the 64-bit output.

-If the address can fit in both ranges, you will receive both 32 and 64-bit output.
+If the address can fit in the x86_64 ranges, you will receive both 32 and 64-bit output.

 ## Usage: